 You could drink one or two glasses of protein shakes in a day, depending on your deficit.
 Athletes who lead intensive and physically demanding lives may benefit from as many as three protein shakes in a day, but for the average person, this is usually excessive.

 Can you have a protein shake before bed only if you work out regularly?

 Protein has many benefits and having a certain amount of it before sleep optimizes its advantages.
 Slow-digesting protein in a bedtime shake prolongs the duration of muscle protein synthesis, building muscles as you sleep.
-A protein shake at bedtime enhances your quality of rest and fuels you for the day ahead.
+A protein shake at bedtime can preemptively fuel you for the day ahead.

 About the author